Copyediting vs. Copywriting: What’s the Difference?

 3) Concision means eliminating wordiness.
 As authors Strunk and White say in their brilliant book, The Elements of Style, “Make every word tell.”

 4) Consistency ensures that the writing follows the appropriate style guide.
-These guides set parameters for numerous elements (e.g., hyphenation, punctuation, spelling, spacing) to make sure they stay the same throughout a text.
+These guides set parameters for numerous elements (e.g., hyphenation, punctuation, spelling, spacing) to ensure consistency throughout a text.

 5) Comprehensiveness means ensuring the author hasn’t omitted any critical details that would lead to misunderstandings.